ruby0322/shijiou-rmmps-is/README.md

-# shijiou-is
+# shijiou-rmmps-is

-Managerial information system for Shi Jiou cafe.
+ShiJiou RMMPS IS is a information system that helps manage ShiJiou cafe, aimming at improving efficiency customer experience.

+RMMPS, which stands for "Ruby, Morris, Min, Panda, and Sally," is the development team of the project.